humdrum-tools/vhv-documentation/interface/musicxml/index.md

 ## Drag-and-drop MusicXML files ##

 The VHV interface can load MusicXML files by dragging and dropping them from the desktop onto the VHV page.
-The following figure shows MusicXML data being exported from [MuseScore](http://www.musescore.org) to the desktop, and then dragging the file onto the browser to load the file in VHV:
+The following figure shows MusicXML data being exported from [MuseScore](http://www.musescore.org) to the desktop, and then dragging the file onto the browser to load the file in VHV.

+There are two ways of loading a MusicXML file: regular drag-and-drop will load the MusicXML data directly into the text editor, while holding down the
+<span class="keypress">shift</span> key while drag-and-dropping will
+convert the MusicXML data into Humdrum data, which is then displayed in the text editor:

 {% include image.html
 	file="export-import-musicxml.gif"
 	alt="MusicXML import example"
 	max-width="100%"
-	caption="MusicXML file exported from MuseScore, then imported by drag/drop file into VHV."
+	caption="MusicXML file exported from MuseScore, then imported by shift+drag/dropping a file into VHV."
 %}

 Try downloading the [same MusicXML file](bwv1011-sarabande.xml) and loading it into VHV in a similar manner (usually save by right clicking on the link and then choose *save link as*).